Stories about the way the world is.

 Much is at stake.
 At present, thousands of children, women, and men are being forced from their homes every day by armed conflict; violence in many forms; ethnic and religious prejudice; political oppression; poor governance; economic mismanagement; natural disasters; and land, crop and water failures induced by global warming.

 Oh Mercy is the first of four films in Running To Stand Still, a series of documentaries about the epic migration of tens of millions of children, women, and men around the world who have been displaced from their homes by forces beyond their control, and serves as an introductory piece to the series segment on the US/Mexico border crisis.
-The second film in the series, also called Running to Stand Still, will address the issues of marginalization, dehumanization, and systematic exclusion, in more depth than Oh Mercy.
+The second film in the series, Heart of the Matter, will address the issues of marginalization, dehumanization, and systematic exclusion, in more depth than Oh Mercy.
 The film focuses on how family units become fractured—sometimes irreparably—during the forced migration experience, and how the dangers and uncertainties of the migratory journey impacts children, especially.